rogeruiz/srht-writing/content/en/writing/coding-interviews/index.md

 +++
 title = "Coding interviews"
 date = "2023-11-24"
-description = """
-Interviewing for software engineers is a complicated topic.
-Here's my observations with over a decade of experience interviewing on both sides for various engineering organizations.
+description = """Interviewing for software engineers is a complicated topic.
+Here's my observations with over a decade of experience interviewing on both sides for various engineering organizations.""" slug = "coding-interviews"
-"""
-slug = "coding-interviews"
 +++